Skip to main content

 Anti-Oppression Collective

-A collective of students working to talk, listen, educate, + act on social injustices/ all forms of discrimination/ oppression.
-Members of the AOC want to (un)learn oppressive beliefs and values, share + understand our experiences, + make concrete changes (individually and systemically) specifically at our school.
+A social justice group ran by students who want to talk, listen, educate, and act on social injustices.
+Members of the AOC work to unlearn oppressive beliefs and values, share and understand our experiences, and make changes at our school so students are safer, have a voice, and are represented.
+All students are welcome.

 Tuesday at Lunch